kenchan0824/simple-web3/README.md

 Import the package in your source codes.
 ```
-import { SimpleUSer } from "@solardev/simple-web3"
+import { SimpleUser } from "@solardev/simple-web3"
 ```

 ## Usage